StarRocks/starrocks/docs/sql-reference/sql-functions/date-time-functions/days_sub.md

 ## Description

-Subtracts specified days from a date or datetime to get a new datetime.
+Subtracts specified number of days from a date or datetime to get a new datetime.

 ## Syntax